 Star.
 The area surrounding the sphere takes the shape of a star.
 The star has many meanings.
 The five points of the star represent the components of our one force and family-our RegAF, civilians, Guard, Reserve, and retirees.
-The star symbolizes space as the high ground of our Nation's air and space force.
+The star symbolizes space as the high ground of our Nation's Air Force.
 The rallying symbol in all our wars, the star also represents our officer corps, central to our combat leadership.